Basics for Septic Systems

 Who checks to make sure the requirements are followed?

 In most areas of the state, local authorities have taken on the responsibility for ensuring that OSSFs in their area comply with all state requirements.
 Many local governments are "authorized agents" (AA) of the Texas Commission on Environmental Quality for administering the OSSF Program.
 Many times, the AA has a "designated representative" (DR) to assist them with their responsibilities, which include reviewing plans for constructing, altering, extending or repairing each OSSF; issuing permits; and inspecting system installation.
+You can search for your local permitting authority online.

 Authorized agents and representatives also respond to complaints to ensure that an OSSF meets minimum standards.
 If problems are found, the system owner normally has 30 days in which to make substantial progress on remedying the situation.
 After that, the agent can file a criminal complaint with the local justice of the peace.